zhihil/data-science-notebooks/heart-disease/README.md

   - Multivariate analysis
     - Pearson correlation for identify the strength of linear relationships between numerical features and identifying multicollinearity.
     - Using boxplots to visualize possible relationships between categorical and continuous variables.
-    - Using scatterplots to visualize possible relationships between categorical and continuous variables.
+    - Using scatterplots to visualize possible relationships between continuous variables.
   - Visualization
     - Using Principal Component Analysis to compress high-dimensional data into 2D or 3D to have some limited visualization on its structure.
 - General programming skills